-Emily grew up an only child in the suburbs of Miami, Florida.
+Emily grew up in the suburbs of Miami, Florida.
 Fascinated by the human body in elementary school, she devoured Magic School Bus books and idolized her pediatrician, Dr. Keller.
 She went to Brown University for college where she majored in History of Art and Architecture, briefly flirting with a career in the art world before heading down the pre-med path.
 She went to medical school at Johns Hopkins University, and completed her internal medicine residency at the University of California, San Francisco (UCSF).